Ioan Yakovlev

-Ioan Yakovlev (born 19 January 1998) is an Estonian professional footballer who currently plays as a winger for Meistriliiga club FCI Levadia and the Estonia national team.
+Ioan Yakovlev (born 19 January 1998) is an Estonian professional footballer who plays as a winger for Greek Super League 2 club Panionios and the Estonia national team.

 Club career

 Yakovlev played for Tallinna Kalev in Meistriliiga for the 2022 season.
 He was awarded Meistriliiga Player of the Month in May.
 At the end of the season his goal on 15 October 2022 against Paide Linnameeskond was tied in the Goal of the Season vote.
 He finished the season with 6 goals in 33 matches and the highest number of assists in the league (13).

-In December 2022 he signed a 2 and a half year deal with FCI Levadia.
+In December 2022 he signed a two-and-a-half-year deal with FCI Levadia.

 International career

 Yakovlev made his senior international debut for Estonia on 8 January 2023, in a 1–1 draw against Iceland in a friendly.

-Personal
+Personal life

 He held Estonian citizenship, but had to give it up and take Russian citizenship when he joined the academy of Zenit Saint Petersburg.

 Yakovlev regained Estonian citizenship in 2022.